Victorli888/Pokemon_CLI/README.md

 This a short but sweet text adventure based off of a child classic Pokemon.
 It includes a standard text adventure setup where you are prompted for an input based off the situation.
-However the twist is there is a battle portion that mirros the classic Pokemon Battle UI. in the 1.1 drop of this game I intend to add Grass to walk through and wild pokemon to capture and put into storage.
+However the twist is there is a battle portion that mirros the classic Pokemon Battle UI. in the 1.1 drop of this game I intend to add Grass to walk through and wild pokemon to capture and a storage system for the captured pokemon.

 ## **Getting Started**
 git clone the entire repository into local storage and using terminal commands change the directory to /Pokemon.